soyjubilado/AdventOfCode/2024/README.md

     Implementing sort() isn't the worst thing in the world, but it's not the best either.

-    The comparison function was created via a higher order function.
-Some part of this process is called a closure, but I'm not sure which.
+    The comparison function was created via a closure.
+This was wholly unnecessary; I did it only to avoid a global variable.